tsichiro/mit-6.824-distributed-systems/peer-to-peer-bitcoin.md

   now both Z and Q will give hamburgers to Y

-why was double-spending possible? b/c Z and Q didn't know complete set of transactions
+why was double-spending possible? b/c Z and Q didn't know complete set and order of transactions

 what do we need?
-  publish log of all transactions to everyone, in same order
+  publish a log of all transactions ensure everyone sees the same log (in same order!) ensure Y can't un-publish a transaction
+  result:
-    so Q knows about Y->Z, and will reject Y->Q a "public ledger" ensure Y can't un-publish a transaction
+    Z will see Y->Z came before Y->Q, and will accept Y->Z Q will see Y->Z came before Y->Q, and will reject Y->Q a "public ledger"

-why not rely on CitiBank, or Federal Reserve, to publish transactions? not everyone trusts them they might be tempted to reverse or restrict

 why not publish transactions like this:
-  1000s of peers, run by anybody, no trust required in any one peer peers flood new transactions over "overlay" transaction Y->Z only acceptable if majority of peers think it is valid
+  1000s of peers, run by anybody, no trust required in any one peer transactions are sent to all peers peers vote on which transaction to append next to the log; majority wins
-    i.e. they don't know of any Y->Q hopefully majority overlap ensures double-spend is detected how to count votes?
+    assumes a majority are honest, will agree and out-vote malicious minority how to count votes?
     how to even count peers so you know what a majority is? perhaps distinct IP addresses?
   problem: "sybil attack"
-    IP addresses are not secure -- easy to forge attacker pretends to have 10,000 computers -- majority when Z asks, attacker's majority says "we only know of Y->Z" when Q asks, attacker's majority says "we only know of Y->Q" voting is hard in "open" p2p schemes
+    IP addresses are not secure -- easy to forge, or botnets of real computers attacker pretends to have a vast number of computers -- majority when Z asks, attacker's majority says "Y->Z is in log before Y->Q" when Q asks, attacker's majority says "Y->Q is in log before Y->Z" voting is hard in "open" schemes!

 the BitCoin block chain
   the goal: agreement on transaction log to prevent double-spending the block chain contains transactions on all coins many peers
-    each with a complete copy of the whole chain proposed transactions flooded to all peers
-    new blocks flooded to all peers each block:
+    each with a complete copy of the whole chain each with TCP connections to a few other peers -- a "mesh overlay" new blocks flooded to all peers, by forwarding over TCP proposed transactions also flooded to all peers each block:
     hash(prevblock)
     set of transactions
-    "nonce" (not quite a nonce in the usual cryptographic sense) current time (wall clock timestamp) new block every 10 minutes containing xactions since prev block payee doesn't believe transaction until it's in the block chain
+    "nonce" (can be anything, as we'll see) current time (wall clock timestamp) new block every 10 minutes containing xactions since prev block payee doesn't accept transaction until it's in the block chain

 who creates each new block?
-  this is "mining"
+  this is "mining" via "proof-of-work"
-  all peers try
-  requirement: hash(block) has N leading zeros each peer tries nonce values until this works out trying one nonce is fast, but most nonces won't work
+  requirement: hash(block) has N leading zeros each peer tries random nonce values until this works out trying one nonce is fast, but most nonces won't work
     it's like flipping a zillion-sided coin until it comes up heads each flip has an independent (small) chance of success